GHuyHuynh/AutoBooking/README.md

 ### Step 2: Creat .env file
-Use the `.env.template` and create a new `.env` file at the root of the project.
-Then, insert your own netID email and password
+Create a new `.env` file at the root of the project Copy variable from the `.env.template` and add your own variables by insert your own netID email and password

 ## Run Commands